One of the best ways you can help your child with reading readiness is to add rhyming activities to their daily life.

-If you've read a rhyming picture book so many times that your child knows it my heart, read it aloud, leaving the last word unsaid so your child can fill in the blank.
-If this is too advanced for them, then you can emphasize rhyming words by using an extra-dramatic voice on the relevant rhyming words.
+If you've read a rhyming picture book so many times that your child knows it by heart, read it aloud, leaving the last word unsaid so your child can fill in the blank.
+If this is too advanced for them, instead emphasize rhyming words by using an extra-dramatic voice on the relevant rhyming words.

 Turn a Rhyme Upside Down

-You can subvert rhymes.
+Unexpected rhyming activities are memorable!
+Try subverting rhymes.
 The picture book, Rhyming Dust Bunnies is a perfect example of how this works.
 Start a string of rhyming words and include a mistake.
 For example, "red, ted, bed, grass."
-When I do this, my 4 year old usually shouts, "no, not "grass!" and then provides his own word to round it out.
+When I do this, my 4-year-old usually shouts, "no, not "grass!" and then provides his own word to round it out.

 Include simple, 2 sentence rhymes when you need to take action with the kids.
 For example, if you are trying to get out the door, say "it's time to go, don't be slow!"
 Not only does this sneak in some literacy learning, but your kids might just listen to your instructions.
 (Always a bonus!)
 In fact, this morning when I did this, both kids made up rhymes during the entire walk to school.

-I hope these ideas have inspired you to put a little rhyme in your preschooler's everyday life.
+I hope these rhyming activities have inspired you to put a little rhyme in your child's everyday life.
 Since I can not resist sharing books I love, here are three suggestions for some of my favorite rhyming books. (affiliate links below)